riftdweb/rift/README.md

 #### Task queueing, pooling, and rate limiting

-The described task processing leverages a custom library (@riftdweb/queue) that supports queueing tasks, prioritizing tasks, sharing identical tasks and raising priority, and dropping tasks.
+The described task processing leverages a custom library (@riftdweb/queue) that supports queueing tasks, prioritizing tasks, reprioritizing tasks, sharing identical tasks, and dropping tasks.
 The library includes a TaskQueue mode that leverages a queue and pool size for configuring concurrency.

-The library also includes a separate RateLimiter mode for that employs a modified "leaky bucket" algorithm with a configurable burst and bucket size where overflow goes into a queue.
+The library also includes a separate RateLimiter mode that employs a modified "leaky bucket" algorithm with a configurable burst and bucket size where overflow goes into a queue.
 Rift uses the RateLimiter to keep Portal requests within server-side rate limits to avoid getting throttled while maximizing requests per minute.

 #### Simulated locking, transactions, and safe updates